core-wg/oscore/draft-ietf-core-object-security.md

 The Constrained Application Protocol (CoAP) is a web application protocol, designed for constrained nodes and networks {{RFC7228}}.
 CoAP specifies the use of proxies for scalability and efficiency, and a mapping to HTTP is also specified {{RFC8075}}.
 CoAP {{RFC7252}} references DTLS {{RFC6347}} for security.
 CoAP and HTTP proxies require (D)TLS to be terminated at the proxy.
 The proxy therefore not only has access to the data required for performing the intended proxy functionality, but is also able to eavesdrop on, or manipulate any part of the message payload and metadata, in transit between the endpoints.
 The proxy can also inject, delete, or reorder packets since they are no longer protected by (D)TLS.

 This document defines the Object Security for Constrained RESTful Environments (OSCORE) security protocol, protecting CoAP and CoAP-mappable HTTP requests and responses end-to-end across intermediary nodes such as CoAP forward proxies and cross-protocol translators including HTTP-to-CoAP proxies {{RFC8075}}.
 In addition to the core CoAP features defined in {{RFC7252}}, OSCORE supports Observe {{RFC7641}}, Blockwise {{RFC7959}}, PATCH and FETCH {{RFC8132}}.
 An analysis of end-to-end security for CoAP messages through some types of intermediary nodes is performed in {{I-D.hartke-core-e2e-security-reqs}}.
 OSCORE essentially protects the RESTful interactions; the RESTful method, the requested resource, the message payload, etc. (see {{protected-fields}}).
-OSCORE does neither protect the CoAP Messaging Layer nor the CoAP Token which may change between endpoints, and those are therefore processed as defined Section 2 of {{RFC7252}}.
+OSCORE does neither protect the CoAP Messaging Layer nor the CoAP Token which may change between endpoints, and those are therefore processed as defined in {{RFC7252}}.
 Additionally, since the message formats for CoAP over unreliable transport {{RFC7252}} and for CoAP over reliable transport {{I-D.ietf-core-coap-tcp-tls}} differ only in terms of CoAP Messaging Layer, OSCORE can be applied to both unreliable and reliable transports.

 OSCORE is designed for constrained nodes and networks, and does not depend on underlying layers.
 OSCORE can be used anywhere where CoAP or HTTP can be used, including non-IP transports (e.g., {{I-D.bormann-6lo-coap-802-15-ie}}).
 An extension of OSCORE may also be used to protect group communication for CoAP {{I-D.tiloca-core-multicast-oscoap}}.
 The use of OSCORE does not affect the URI scheme and OSCORE can therefore be used with any URI scheme defined for CoAP or HTTP.
 The application decides the conditions for which OSCORE is required.

-OSCORE builds on CBOR Object Signing and Encryption (COSE) {{RFC8152}}, providing end-to-end encryption, integrity, replay protection, and secure the binding of response to request.
+OSCORE builds on CBOR Object Signing and Encryption (COSE) {{RFC8152}}, providing end-to-end encryption, integrity, replay protection, and secure binding of response to request.
 A compressed version of COSE is used, as discussed in {{compression}}.
 The use of OSCORE is signaled with the new Object-Security CoAP option or HTTP header, defined in {{option}} and {{http2coap}}.
 OSCORE is designed to protect as much information as possible, while still allowing proxy operations ({{proxy-operations}}).
 The solution transforms a CoAP/HTTP message into an "OSCORE message" before sending, and vice versa after receiving.
 The OSCORE message is a CoAP/HTTP message related to the original message in the following way: the original CoAP/HTTP message is translated to CoAP (if not already in CoAP) and the resulting CoAP message payload (if present), CoAP options not processed by a proxy, and CoAP Code (= Request Method/Response Code) are protected in a COSE object.
 The encrypted message fields of this CoAP message are transported in the CoAP/HTTP payload of the OSCORE message, and the Object-Security option is included in the message.
 A sketch of an OSCORE message exchange in the case of the original message being CoAP is provided in {{fig-sketch}}).

 ~~~~~~~~~~~